trawick/edurepo/STATUS.md

 Three worst issues for deployers
 ================================

-1. The Ansible deployment script should handle more of the setup steps.
+1. SETUP.md should show the cron jobs for cleaning up bad resources and backing up selected tables.
-2. The Ansible inventory should be used to fill in template versions of the several required configuration files.
+2. The Ansible deployment script should handle more of the setup steps.
-3. XXX
+3. The Ansible inventory should be used to fill in template versions of the several required configuration files.

 Possible themes for upcoming stages
 ===================================